 May 30th, 2012 by Questions

-hi, what will happen if my creditors refuse for consumer propos?
+What will happen if my creditors refuse my consumer proposal?

 Posted from: Quebec